johnsblevins/AzureLandingZones/templates/entlz/README.md

 The starter pipeline is included at [.github/workflows/entlz-1-platform-mgs.yml](.github/workflows/entlz-1-platform-mgs.yml).
 The pipeline is configured by default to be manually executed.
 Before deploying the pipeline customize the environment variables at the top of the template to fit the environment.
 These include:

-    entlzprefix:
+    entlzprefix (required):
         Description: 5 character alphanumeric prefix to establish the Management Group naming standard Default Value: entlz

-    environment:
+    environment (required):
         Description: Azure Cloud environment for AZ CLI connection Default Value: azureusgovernment

-    location:
+    location (required):
         Description: Location to store deployment metadata
         Default Value: usgovvirginia

-This pipeline deploys the management group structure using a customer provided 5 character alphanumeric prefix to establish the Management Group naming standard.
 The following figure shows the management group hierarchy which will be created using "entlz" as the prefix value for demonstration purposes:

     Tenant (/)
         Tenant Root Group